-We want our patients to be comfortable!
-So, we offer several different sedation options.
+We offer several different sedation options.
 Everything from the light, floaty feeling of laughing gas to being completely asleep and multiple options in between.
 Feel free to read more details below or contact us today to make an appointment and discuss your options in person.
 We would love to answer your questions and help you find the right option for you.

 “Laughing gas”, or nitrous oxide, is inhaled through the nose and is used as a mild sedative.
 It can be used throughout the entire procedure.
 Nitrous oxide promotes a general sense of well-